cossssmin/jigsaw-tailwindcss/README.md

 ## What is Tailwind CSS?

-> A Utility-First CSS Framework for Rapid UI Development - [Tailwind CSS](https://tailwindcss.com/)
+> A utility-first CSS framework for rapidly building custom user interfaces - [Tailwind CSS](https://tailwindcss.com/)